jhpyle/docassemble/_docs/objects.md

 be inserted.  **docassemble** will look for a definition of `pet_rock.name.text`.

+If you set the `name` attribute of a `Thing` to text, the `.name.text` attribute will be set to the text you provided.

 ## <a name="Event"></a>Event

 An `Event` is a type of [`DAObject`] with the following attributes